apache/cordova-docs/www/docs/en/2.7.0/guide/getting-started/windows-phone-7/index.md

 Note: Running in VM has issues, if you are on a Mac, you will need to setup a bootcamp partition with Windows 7 or Vista

-Necessary for Installing on <a href="../../../cordova/device/device.html">Device</a> and Submitting to Market Place:
+Necessary for Installing on Device and Submitting to Market Place:

 - Become an [App Hub member](http://create.msdn.com/en-US/home/membership).